Frequently asked questions

 About

 My name is Piotr Grabowski.
-I was studying at the Sound Engineering departament at the The Fryderyk Chopin University of Music in Warsaw, Poland.
-I’ve been working on developing Hauptwerk’s sample sets for many years.
-My first free sample set was Skrzatusz sample set, later I made the next ones (Długa Kościelna, Melcer Chamber Music Hall) as a part of my thesis.
-Now I’m working full time and I’m still trying to find some time to record new instruments and then develop new sample sets, however it’s much harder than it was before.
+I studied Sound Engineering at the Fryderyk Chopin University of Music in Warsaw, Poland.
+I’ve been developing Hauptwerk sample sets for many years.
+My first free sample set was the Skrzatusz Sample Set, followed by others (Długa Kościelna, Melcer Chamber Music Hall) as part of my thesis.
+Now, I work full-time, but I still try to find time to record new instruments and develop new sample sets.